vreyespue/scipy_cut_tree_balanced/README.md

 Count of data samples per cluster: mean = 5, max = 48, min = 1, std = 10.17
 ```

-The following figure illustrates visually the resulting clustering by using the standard cut tree.
+The following figure illustrates visually the resulting clustering by using the standard cut-tree.
 The black line shows the height at which the cut (i.e. pruning) is performed (which is identical for all clusters).
 The resulting cluster IDs are depicted within the black squares (i.e. numbers in white represent the obtained cluster IDs).
 As result, the cluster ID 0 contains 48 elements (almost half of the data samples), an issue which we try to address with our proposed method.

 ![Dendrogram Standard Cut](doc/dendrogram_1_standard_cut.png?raw=true "Dendrogram Standard Cut")